-The main legal requirements are that a doctor’s certificate or coroner’s order has been issued before burial or cremation, and that the death is registered with the Department of Internal Affairs within three days of the body being buried or cremated.
+The main legal requirements are that a doctor’s certificate (a Medical Certificate of Cause of Death) or coroner’s order has been issued before burial or cremation, and that the death is registered with the Department of Internal Affairs within three days of the body being buried or cremated.

 For cremation, you will need a cremation certificate from a doctor and to file this with the cremation authority before the body can be cremated.
 A cremation authority is someone who has permission from the local council to perform cremations.